andrewmedhat2000/ChatBot/EXTERNAL_API_DOCUMENTATION.md

 ## Authentication

 All chat API endpoints require authentication using an API key.
-Include your API key in the `Authorization` header:
+Include your API key in the `api-key` header:

 ```
-Authorization: Bearer YOUR_API_KEY_HERE
+api-key: YOUR_API_KEY_HERE
 ```

 ## Endpoints